Sophia-Hassan/PortfoltioForFilmographer/README.md

 # PortfoltioForFilmographer
-react portfolio for a filmographer, using three.js
+react portfolio for a filmographer, using react with three.js and motion